This article was first published in May 2023 and has been revised to focus on new information about sun protection in 2024.

 Quality sunscreen is truly broad spectrum

 Quality sunscreen must have broad-spectrum coverage for two types of wavelengths: Ultraviolet A (UVA) and Ultraviolet B (UVB).
-Protection from visible light is a bonus.
+A bonus is protection from visible light.
 All three contribute to sun damage.

 UVA is known as the tanning rays, UVB as the sun burning rays, and visible light is just that – light you can see, both from the sun and computer screens.
 It contributes significantly to pigmentation on the skin.